ChatGPT Review 2026: Features, Pricing & Honest Verdict

 - Budget-conscious developers building AI applications will find Gemini's API pricing ($1.25/$5 per million tokens) dramatically cheaper than ChatGPT's ($10/$30 per million tokens).

 ChatGPT earns its place as the default recommendation for most people in 2026.
-Its 85.6% MMLU-Pro score leads the field, its feature set at $20/month is the most comprehensive of any AI subscription, and 800 million weekly users means the ecosystem of tutorials, Custom GPTs, and integrations is deeper than any competitor's.
+Its feature set at $20/month is the most comprehensive of any single AI subscription, and 800 million weekly users means the ecosystem of tutorials, Custom GPTs, and integrations is deeper than any competitor's.
 If you're new to AI assistants or need one tool that does everything reasonably well, ChatGPT Plus is where to start.

 The honest caveat is that "best overall" and "best for your use case" are not the same thing.
 Claude is the better choice if you write for a living or work on large codebases.
 Gemini is the better choice if you're embedded in Google Workspace or routinely work with documents exceeding 400K tokens.
 Perplexity is the better choice if research with verified sources is your primary need.
 ChatGPT wins on breadth and ecosystem, not on any single specialized capability.

-For users who want to stop choosing and start accessing everything, tools like Perspective AI offer ChatGPT, Claude, Gemini, and more in one app — letting you route each task to the best model without managing multiple subscriptions.
+For users who want to stop choosing and start accessing everything, tools like Perspective AI offer ChatGPT, Claude, Gemini, and more in one app, letting you route each task to the best model on a consolidated bill rather than three of them; see how ChatGPT compares to Perspective AI for the full trade-offs.
 But if you're picking just one, ChatGPT Plus at $20/month remains the most defensible single choice for the widest range of users.

 FAQ